DHBW-TINF24F/Team5-management-and-docs/PROJECT/software-requirements-specification.md

 # Software Requirements Specification

-This Software Requirements Specifiction (SRS) specifies the work of group 5.
+This Software Requirements Specification (SRS) specifies the work of group 5.
 The software and this secification was developed in connection with a university project.

 **Author:** Gregor Gottschewski

 **Date of last revision:** 26.09.2025

-> Read the [IEEE Guide to Software Requirements Specifications](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=278253) or [IEEE Recommended Practice for Software Requirements Specifications](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=720574) before contributong to the SRS.
+> Read the [IEEE Guide to Software Requirements Specifications](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=278253) or [IEEE Recommended Practice for Software Requirements Specifications](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=720574) before contributing to the SRS.

 ## Introduction